sidjoshi001/seotools/README.md

 # SEOTools - SEO Tools for Laravel and Lumen

 SEOTools is a package for **Laravel 5+** and **Lumen** that provides helpers for some common SEO techniques.

+## Modified for Tymk Softwares for Internal Uses

 > Current Build Status